 There are lots of reasons for a student choosing to go to university.
 However, the ultimate goal is always the same: to get a great education.
-That’s why teaching excellence is one of the greatest benefits a university can bring to its students.
+That’s why teaching excellence is one of the greatest benefits a university can give you.

 Nottingham Trent University has long had a reputation for its strength in teaching, and has committed itself to constant improvement in the area.

 This is reflected in Nottingham Trent’s rankings.
-According to the Times and Sunday Times Good University Guide, the University is in the UK’s top 15 for the quality of its teaching.
+According to the Times and Sunday Times Good University Guide 2020, the University is in the UK’s top 25 for the quality of its teaching.

 One of Nottingham Trent’s strategies to maintain its excellence in teaching is to attract excellent teachers.
 This may sound obvious, but the University is committed to recruiting high-quality, high-profile staff to ensure its students get the best education possible.